Fermionic Matrix Product States and One-Dimensional Short-Range Entangled Phases with Anti-Unitary Symmetries: Fermionic MPS

 We begin by studying how the MPS in the $g$-twisted sector transforms under the action of a unitary symmetry $h\in\cG_0$.
 Let $\omega$ be the cocycle that characterizes the projective action $Q$ on the module.
 Then We have used the fact that

-which follows from the cocycle condition.\footnote{We always work in a gauge $Q(1)=\mathds{1}$ and scale $Q$ so that $\omega$ is a phase.} We see that under the action of a unitary symmetry $h$,\begin{enumerate} \item The $g$-twisted sector maps to the $hgh^{-1}$-twisted sector. \item The operator $X$ is conjugated by $Q(h)$. \item States also pick up a phase of \end{enumerate}We are now ready to interpret the three invariants.
+which follows from the cocycle condition.\footnote{We always work in a gauge $Q(1)=\mathds{1}$.} We see that under the action of a unitary symmetry $h$,\begin{enumerate} \item The $g$-twisted sector maps to the $hgh^{-1}$-twisted sector. \item The operator $X$ is conjugated by $Q(h)$. \item States also pick up a phase of \end{enumerate}We are now ready to interpret the three invariants.

 \emph{Gamma.}

 Suppose $h=p$ and $g\in\{1,p\}$.
 Then the phase \eqref{unitaryphase} vanishes, but there is still a sign coming from the conjugation of $X$ by $P$.
 It is always $+1$ if the algebra is of the from $\End(U)$ (i.e. if $\gamma=0$).
 If the algebra is of the form $\End(U_b)\otimes\CC\ell(1)$ (i.e. if $\gamma=1$), this sign is $+1$ in the NS sector and $-1$ in the R sector.
 Therefore we can conclude that the invariant $(-1)^\gamma$ is detected as the fermion parity ($p$-charge) of the $R$ sector state.